stanford-oval/cs294-fall2020/hw1/README.md

 make experiment=$(exp) eval_set=eval annotate
 ```

 This command will start command line interface to annotate your questions with ThingTalk.
+You can find a guide to ThingTalk in [Almond Wiki](https://wiki.almond.stanford.edu/thingtalk/guide).

 For each question, the top candidates predicted by the trained model will be provided.
 You can type in the number of the candidate to choose the correct one.
 If none of the candidate is correct, but some candidate is close to what we want, you can